Unshack/notus/README.md

 warn - As of Tailwind CSS v3.0, `coolGray` has been renamed to `gray`. warn - Update your configuration file to silence this warning.

-warn - As of Tailwind CSS v3.0, `slate` has been renamed to `slate`. warn - Update your configuration file to silence this warning.
+warn - As of Tailwind CSS v3.0, `Blue Gray` to slate has been renamed to `slate`. warn - Update your configuration file to silence this warning.